under-view/uprovision/README.md

 # uprovision

-Yet another disk manipluation application and library
+Yet another disk manipulation application and library implementation.
+Used by underview to resize partitions.